JensDll/vue3-form-validation/README.md

   password: TransformedField<string>;
 };
 ```

-As you may have noticed, all of the properties are prefixed with the `$` symbol, which is to distinguish them from other properties but also to avoid naming conflicts:
+As you may have noticed, all of the properties are prefixed with the `$` symbol, which is to distinguish them from other properties but also to avoid naming conflicts.
+Below is a
+description of all the fields an their use case:

 - `$uid`
   - **Type** - `number`